History

 Current state

-The town hall tower has survived to the present day from the medieval seat of the municipal authorities of Pułtusk.
-In 1964, the Regional Museum was organized in it, which is located there to this day.
-Interestingly, the tower is located in the middle of the market square, which is considered to be the longest in Europe.
+The town hall tower has survived to this day from the medieval seat of Pułtusk’s municipal authorities, consisting of the older part on a quadrilateral plan and the late Gothic octagonal part.
+In 1964, a Regional Museum was organized there, which is still located there today.
+Currently, it presents exhibits from archaeological research.
+Interestingly, the tower is located in the middle of the market square, which is considered the longest in Europe.

 bibliography: